msinton/boris-bikes/chess.md

     Otherwise caching from a previous run
     invalidates your performance comparison.

+- In Zeppelin copy over and execute `Evaluations` and `FlatGameData` from the chess `package` object.

 #### Exercises

 We provide a function `Sequences.percentThatEndInMistake` that looks at